telosnetwork/telos-docs/docs/quickstart/evm/testnet_tutorial.md

 # Telos Testnet Faucet

-**This tutorial demonstrates how to get Telos Testnet from the Testnet Faucet for development purposes**
+**This tutorial explains how to get Telos Testnet from the Testnet Faucet for development purposes**

 #### Step 1: Open Metamask wallet
-If you don't already have a development wallet, it is encouraged to set one up to set apart from personal degen wallet for safety purposes.
+It is recommended that you set up a new wallet specifically for development to keep it separate from any other wallets.

 #### Step 2: Set up Testnet Network Configuration
 ![Metamask Network Config](/img/metamask_config.png)

-Click on top menu Ethereum Mainnet drop down then select Add Network.
+Click the down arrow beside "Ethereum Mainnet" to open the drop-down menu, then select "Custom PRC."
+This will enable you to add a new network.

-Enter Network params below into the Add a network section
+Enter the network paramaters below into the the corresponding space on the Add a network window.

 #### **Telos Testnet Settings:**